dahadaller/dahadaller.github.io/content/umpire.md

 Tags: UMPIRE

-For **EVERY** problem whether in real interviews or studying always create a plan of attack.
-One great plan is called the UMPIRE method which is:
+For any problem -- whether in interviews, or studying -- one must always create a plan of attack.
+The UMPIRE method is one way to create such a plan, and find your solution.
+It's especially helpful when you're completely lost as to how to solve a given problem.

+The UMPIRE Method:

 1. **Understand**what the interviewer is asking for by using test cases and questions about the problem.
 2. **Match**what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming and strategies or patterns in those categories.